hugh-maaskant/BlazorPatchDemo/README.md

     1. The Server validates the ETag agains its current resource value.
 If the resource was modified, the ETag will not match and the Server must respond with a 412 `Precondition Failed` Status Code.
 It is then up to the Client to decide what to do, e.g. give the human user a warning and start over at step 1.
 If the resource was not modified, it will execute the update and respond as before.

-    Note that DELETE is not a problem, as deleting a non-existing resource is handled as a success (the post condition has been met after all).
+    Note that DELETE is not a problem, as deleting a non-existing resource is handled as a success.

 * **Requires Newtonsoft Json.NET** - the standard .Net System.Text.Json serializer cannot serialize or deserialize the `JsonPatchDocument<T>` type, which is used to represent a JSON Patch document as a .NET object.
 In stead, the (excellent) Newtonsoft [Json.NET](https://www.newtonsoft.com/json/help/html/Introduction.htm) serializer must be used.